Open-Cascade-SAS/OCCT/dox/overview/overview.md

 See \subpage samples_csharp_occt "Readme" for details.

-Also there is an other C# example with the same functionality which demonstrates integration of Direct3D Viewer into .NET applications using WPF front end.
+There is also another C# example with the same functionality, which demonstrates the integration of Direct3D Viewer into .NET applications using WPF front end.

 See \subpage samples_csharp_direct3d "Readme" for details.